 To help ensure compliance with Section 504 and the Americans with Disabilities Act, DRC has developed the procedures described below, including designating a Section 504/ADA compliance coordinator to coordinate compliance efforts with these laws in regard to individuals with qualified disabilities under these laws who are seeking or receiving services from DRC and are requesting reasonable accommodations.
-Lynne Zygmont is DRC’s Section 504/ADA compliance coordinator.
-At any time prior to requesting a reasonable accommodation or during the process, an applicant or client may contact Ms. Zygmont with any questions or may make a request for the reasonable accommodation directly with her.
+Lynne Clay is DRC’s Section 504/ADA compliance coordinator.
+At any time prior to requesting a reasonable accommodation or during the process, an applicant or client may contact Ms. Clay with any questions or may make a request for the reasonable accommodation directly with her.

 PROCEDURE FOR A QUALIFIED PERSON WITH A DISABILITY TO REQUEST A REASONABLE ACCOMMODATION FROM DRC